VemorPhose/JobNavigator/README.md

-### **JobNavigator - AI-Powered Job Recommendation Platform**
+### **JobYatra - AI-Powered Job Recommendation Platform**

 **Description:**
-JobNavigator is an AI-powered web application designed to simplify the job search process by providing personalized job recommendations.
+JobYatra is an AI-powered web application designed to simplify the job search process by providing personalized job recommendations.
 Users can upload their resumes, and the platform intelligently analyzes their skills, experiences, and proficiencies.
-Leveraging web scraping and advanced NLP models, JobNavigator searches popular job posting websites and delivers curated job openings that align with the user's profile.
+Leveraging web scraping and advanced NLP models, JobYatra searches popular job posting websites and delivers curated job openings that align with the user's profile.

 **Key Features:**
 - 📄 **Resume Analysis:** Extracts skills, experiences, and qualifications from uploaded resumes.